 Step 1: Do the Prep Work

 Before you create your GO product roadmap, you should carry out the necessary problem validation work.
 Investigate the target group, the problem to be solved, the business goals, and the technical feasibility of your product.
-The Vision Board, the Business Model Canvas, and the Lean Canvas are great tools to capture and validate your ideas.
+The Product Vision Board, the Business Model Canvas, and the Lean Canvas are great tools to capture and validate your ideas.

 To see how this can work in practice, take a look at the Product Vision Board below.
 The board captures the idea of creating a digital dance game together with the intended audience, the benefits, the key features, and some aspects of the business model:

 Step 2: Build the Product Roadmap

 The Vision Board, Business Model and Lean Canvas are helpful tools to describe the market, the value proposition, and the business model.
 But they not tell us how the strategy will be executed.
 Will the first product version deliver the entire value proposition and generate the desired business benefits, for instance, or will this take longer?
 Say we focus the first version of the dance game on user acquisition.
 While this is a necessary step towards the vision, it does not answer the question when revenue will be generated.
 This is where the GO roadmap comes in.

 I used the Product Vision Board above to create the roadmap shown below.
-You can download a PDF and Excel template by clicking on the picture.
+You can download the GO roadmap template by clicking on the picture.

 The roadmap above takes the Vision Board contents, and shows how the strategy is executed over the next 12 months.
 It states the planned major releases with their goals, key features, and metrics.
 Version 1, for instance, is focussed on user acquisition, version 2 on activation and revenue generation.
 Version 3 is about retaining existing users, and version 4 targets a new segment and tries to acquire new users.
 (I discuss in more detail in my post “The GO Product Roadmap”.)